 - Greek Tzatziki Sauce (I use this recipe)

 - Preheat the oven to 375 degrees F.

 - Wash and scrub the potatoes clean.
 Dry completely.

-- Rub the potatoes with olive oil and sprinkle with salt, and prick them in several places with the tines of a fork.
-Arrange the potatoes on a baking sheet, and bake for 1 hour or until a fork can easily be inserted into the center of each potato.
-Remove from the oven.
+- Poke holes all over the potato using a fork – about 5 to 6 times.
+Rub the potatoes with olive oil and sprinkle with kosher salt, and prick them in several places with the tines of a fork.
+Arrange the potatoes on a baking sheet, and bake for 1 hour or until potatoes are super soft and fork-tender and the skin is nice and crisp (can take up to 75 minutes).

-- While the potatoes are baking, make the Tzatziki sauce according to this recipe, and prepare the remaining toppings.
+- While the potatoes are baking, make the Tzatziki sauce according to this recipe, if using, and prepare the remaining toppings.